 Ages ago, when we first started traveling with Ty and Buster, we shared our tips for traveling to Canada with dogs.
-Since then, we’ve noticed that a lot more cats are traveling with their families – and that’s purr-fect!
-To make your next trip across the border a little easier, we want to share these tips for taking your cat to Canada.
+Since then, a lot more cats are traveling with their families – and that’s purr-fect!
+To make your next trip across the border a little easier, we’re happy to share these tips for traveling with a cat to Canada.

 If you’re traveling with a kitten who is less than three months old, he or she is not subject to the import requirements.
 The only documentation you’ll need is proof of your kitten’s age.

-Domestic or pet cats may enter Canada if accompanied by an original, valid rabies vaccination certificate, which is issued by a licensed veterinarian in English or French, and which clearly identifies the cat by breed, color, and weight, and which states that he/she is currently vaccinated against rabies.
+Domestic or pet cats may enter Canada if accompanied by a valid rabies vaccination certificate.
+A licensed veterinarian must issue and sign the certificate in English or French, and clearly identify the cat by breed, color, and weight.

-Cats are not required to have proof of rabies vaccination for importation into the United States.
-However, some states require vaccination of cats for rabies, so it is a good idea to check with state and local health authorities at your final destination.
+Cats do not need health certificates and proof of rabies vaccination when crossing into the United States from Canada.
+However, some states require vaccination of cats for rabies.
+For that reason, it’s a good idea to check with state and local health authorities at your final destination.

-Cats are great travel companions, and many love being included in the travel plans.
+Cats are great travel companions, and love joining in your travel plans.
 We hope your trip across the border to Canada goes smoothly for all the members of your family!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.